Letters from New Kincardineshire, Victoria County, New Brunswick to Scotland

 Lorraine Stewart is a historian in Stonehaven, Scotland, who previously sent us an audio recording of her lecture on the Scotch Colony from Scotland’s perspective (clck here to go to that post).
 She has completed her studies and is offering her professional services to anyone looking for help with their family history.
 We thought it would be nice to promote her business.
 There are some helpful links on her website.
 Here’s a note we received from Lorraine: Continue reading

-with reports of directors regarding situation, soil, climate, &c, &c., and a statement of conditions concerning free houses, free grants of land, and assisted passages an online book at Our Roots website.
-Wm.
-Brown worked for the Anchor Steamship Line which transported the Scotch colonists.
+…with reports of directors regarding situation, soil, climate, &c, &c., and a statement of conditions concerning free houses, free grants of land, and assisted passages, an online book at Archive.org website (26 pages).
+The author, Captain William Brown, worked for the Anchor Steamship Line which transported the Scotch colonists to New Brunswick in 1873.
+Captain Brown was instrumental in the founding New Kincardineshire, now known as the Scotch Colony.
 This document is a very interesting if overly-rosy snapshot of life in the Perth-Andover area just before the founding of the colony.
+I would describe it as a sales brochure.